d-sch/d-sch.github.io/content/posts/2025-03-02-use-shell-script-to-control-server-by-websocket/index.md

 Doing so you will see the output of the Minecraft server.

 # Final words
-My final implementation can be found on Github (https://github.com/d-sch/ws-minecraft-bedrock-server).
+My final implementation can be found on [Github](https://github.com/d-sch/ws-minecraft-bedrock-server).

 I hope this exercise is providing value.
 I found getting along without falling back to coding and simply stick to others command line applications was fun and inspiring.